asyavee/asyavee/README.md

 ### Hi there 👋

+I'm Asya, a React JavaScript developer.
+I'm currently looking for a job, so feel free to check out my [CV](./CV.md) and hire me!

+Contact me: hello@asyavee.pro

 <!--
 **asyavee/asyavee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.